-Marion County Solid Waste wants to see less trash on the roadways, and I'm sure you do, too.
+Marion County Solid Waste wants to see less trash on the roadways, and we're sure you do, too.
 Even cigarette butts count as litter.
 State law and county ordinance prohibit citizens from “dumping litter in any manner or amount.”
 (FL State Statutes 403.413)

 Here are five ways you can help control litter:

 Adopt!Participate in the Adopt-A-Road program and clean up litter on county-maintained roadways.